On packing dijoins in digraphs and weighted digraphs: Packing a dijoin and a -dijoin in digraphs

 By \Cref{k-dijoin}, $J$ is a dijoin.
 Let $\bar{b}:= (\tau-1)\cdot \chi_V+\sum_{i=2}^{\tau}\chi_{Q_i}$.
 The vertex degrees of $D$ imply that $A$ is a perfect $(b+\bar{b})$-matching.
 In particular, by the choice of $J$, $A-J$ is a perfect $\bar{b}$-matching.
 It now follows from \Cref{k-dijoin} that $A-J$ is a $(\tau-1)$-dijoin.
 Thus, we have a partition of $A$ into a dijoin $J$ and a $(\tau-1)$-dijoin $A-J$, as desired. \end{proof}

-The theorem above does not extend to the weighted setting, because Claim~2 in the proof does not extend to the weighted setting, that is, we can no longer guarantee that a perfect $b$-matching using only weight-$1$ arcs exists.
-This is analyzed in further detail in \S\ref{subsec:admissible}.
-We shall extend \Cref{two-dijoins-sink-reg} to the weighted setting in \S\ref{sec:two-dijoins-weighted}.
+The theorem above does not extend to sink-regular weighted $(\tau,\tau+1)$-bipartite digraphs, because Claim~2 of the proof does not extend to the weighted setting.
+We shall extend \Cref{two-dijoins-sink-reg} appropriately to this setting in \S\ref{sec:two-dijoins-weighted}.

 \begin{theorem} Let $D=(V,A)$ be a digraph where every dicut has size at least $\tau$, and $\tau\geq 2$.
 Then $A$ can be partitioned into a dijoin and a $(\tau-1)$-dijoin.
-That is, there exists a dijoin $J\subseteq A$ such that $|\delta^+(U)-J|\geq \tau-1$ for every dicut $\delta^+(U)$. \end{theorem} \begin{proof} If $\tau=2$, then the result follows from the correctness of the statement $[\tau]$ for $\tau=2$.
+That is, there exists a dijoin $J\subseteq A$ such that $|\delta^+(U)-J|\geq \tau-1$ for every dicut $\delta^+(U)$. \end{theorem} \begin{proof} If $\tau=2$, then the result follows from the correctness of the statement $[[\tau]]$ for $\tau=2$.
 Otherwise, $\tau\geq 3$.
 The result now follows from \Cref{reduction}~(3) and \Cref{two-dijoins-sink-reg}. \end{proof}

 Observe that if $D$ had a packing of $\tau$ dijoins, then every dijoin $J$ in the packing would satisfy the conclusion of \Cref{two-dijoins}.
 The reader may wonder if any dijoin satisfying the conclusion of \Cref{two-dijoins} belongs to such a packing; we already saw in \S\ref{subsec:examples} that this unfortunately is not the case.